vidispine/hull/hull/doc/transformations.md

 ### Example of a complex custom transformation

-The HULL library comes with the predefined `hull.util.transformation.tpl` transformation which adds a crucial funtionality to HULL rendered string and object values.
+The HULL library comes with the predefined `hull.util.transformation.tpl` transformation which adds a crucial functionality to HULL rendered string and object values.
 While the principal HULL concept is to provide full control over all object values to the creators and consumers directly it might be required to still wrap logic decisions in the creation of some string, dictionary or string array values.
 A very typical example might be the arguments to a containers command which could depend on custom application specific fields the user should be able to define.
 It can be argued that this adds in a functionality that is the most basic in the regular helm workflow.
 In HULL this should be used with care but allows more flexibility for some HULL rendered objects that would otherwise be missing.

 So in short, this transformation puts the templating back into the calculation of values.
 Consider the following HULL configuration: